-Design thinking and user-centered approaches can innovate for public organizations:
+What I learned from developing an innovation method for the public sector: Design thinking and user-centered approaches can innovate for public organizations, if …

-Apply design thinking to create a 360° view of the problem.
+Design thinking is used to create a 360° view of the problem.

-Involve industry to map out solutions to use cases and personas.
+Industry is involved to map out solutions to use cases and for personas.

 The first playbook by City Innovate Foundation was announced last week.
 It documents how Miami-Dade County’s public transit systems can interface with private transportation services such as Lyft ride-hailing or Zipcar car sharing.
 Not only is it the first of its kind playbook but it was also created thru a new approach to public sector innovation.